 This one follows Annabelle and Elliot.
 Annabelle is a transfer student, and her dad is the wrestling coach.
 He has a ton of roles for his team.
 One of the rules is, don’t date his daughter.
 Everyone listens, except for Elliot.
 When Annabelle and Elliot meet in the library, they become close friends.
 She needs a place to stay, and Elliot offers her a room.

-Since they already had this connection, they find themselves very attractive to each other and their feelings developing into something more than a friendship.
+Since they already have this connection, they find themselves very attractive to each other, and their feelings develop into something more than a friendship.
 This was a slow burn, but I loved the pacing.
-It wasn’t a huge part of the book until the ending.
+It wasn’t a huge part of the book until the end.
 So it’s worth reading, especially if you like roommates to lovers and steamy romance.

 Author: Sara Ney